Your success is important to us!

 Student Accessibility Services (SAS) views disabilities as an integral part of the rich diversity at the University of Central Florida.
 To that end, we work collaboratively with students, faculty, and staff to create an inclusive educational environment for students.

 UCF provides a number of different areas on campus to find a space for quiet study or to meet classmates and study collaboratively.
-Available areas include All Knight Study @ Ferrell Commons, All Knight Study @ Knight’s Plaza, and the SGA Computer Lab.
+Available areas include All Knight Study @ Ferrell Commons and All Knight Study @ Knight’s Plaza.

 Technology Commons provides large computer labs, laptop and tablet checkout, and group study spaces in Technology Commons I, II, and Classroom Building I room 101.
 Technology Commons also includes the Student Support Desk to provide students support if they experience an issue with a PC or other devices.